jedick/jedick.github.io/_pages/home.md

 My unique perspective combines rigorous scientific methodology with modern ML engineering practices—creating solutions that researchers and industry professionals can trust with their most important data.

 **Currently:**
-Developing agentic AI systems for data visualiation and cloud migrations for scientific research groups.
+Developing agentic AI systems for data visualization and cloud migrations for scientific research groups.

 ---